 The feasibility study and supporting documentation was sent out for a 30-day public review in November 2015.
 The feasibility study was approved in February 2016.
 The project is on hold due to lack of federal funds.

-Problems within the study area are alteration of hydrology, geomorphology and loss of coverage of native plants.
-The result of these problems is the alteration of ecosystem function (e.g. light availability, soil nutrient cycling, overflow floodwaters, etc.) and structure (e.g., low coverage and diversity of conservative fire adapted plant species) that has impacted the area’s ability to provide sufficient function and habitat for regional and migratory species.
-The effects of altered ecosystem function and structure is the overall degradation of the native plant community, decreased suitability of wildlife habitat, and a lack of suitable habitat for state endangered and threatened plant species to expand their range within the project area.
+Problems within the study area include alteration of hydrology, geomorphology and loss of coverage of native plants.
+This has resulted in the overall degradation of the native plant community, decreased suitability of wildlife habitat, and a lack of suitable habitat for state endangered and threatened plant species to expand their range within the project area.
 Most notable is the continued degradation of a federally endangered species habitat for the Hine’s Emerald Dragonfly.

 Feasibility Study and Integrated Environmental Assessment

 Appendix H Monitoring and Adaptive Management

 Appendix I Current Conditions

 Appendix J Habitat Assessment